 While Commonwealth law ministers, and in particular the working group established under Mr Saul Froomkin OBE QC who was then HM Attorney General of Bermuda, played a significant role in the inception of the annual Cambridge symposium, it was never limited simply to Commonwealth jurisdictions.
 Over the years it has become truly international.
 Last year over 100 countries were represented.
 The People’s Republic of China has had a long history in supporting the symposium and in 2018 an agreement was entered into, with the endorsement of the Chinese government, to secure the financial viability of the symposium in the foreseeable future.

-The Cambridge symposium was founded by Prof Barry Rider OBE who was first elected into a Fellowship at Jesus College, within the University of Cambridge, in 1976.
+The Cambridge symposium was founded by Professor Barry Rider OBE who was first elected into a Fellowship at Jesus College, within the University of Cambridge, in 1976.
 From the start, the team planning and organising both the annual symposium and regional symposia was very small and until very recently, with the exception of a part-time manager (Mrs Angela Futter), did not receive any remuneration.
 With the support that has now been provided from China, the symposium has been able to recruit an additional manger (Ms Daniela Bowker).

 The Centre for International Documentation on Organised and Economic Crime (CIDOEC) is an unincorporated, research-based network that is the primary vehicle through which the symposia are organised.
 CIDOEC is supported by the Organising Institutions of the symposium which consist of a number of leading universities and other relevant institutions throughout the world.
 A list of these is available in each programme.

-Prof Rider has been the Executive Director and Co-Chairman of the symposium since its foundation and over the last decade Mrs Li Hong Xing (May), as the chief operating officer, has been primarily responsible for the development of the symposium.
+Professor Rider has been the Executive Director and Co-Chairman of the symposium since its foundation and over the last decade Mrs Li Hong Xing (May), as the chief operating officer, has been primarily responsible for the development of the symposium.
 Mrs Angela Futter, who until 2019 was the general manager, is now primarily concerned with the programme and speakers while Ms Daniela Bowker is responsible for administration and marketing.
-Prof Chizu Nakajima has also been involved in the team for many years and supports Prof Rider.
+Prof Chizu Nakajima has also been involved in the team for many years and supports Professor Rider.